magoo/risk-measurement/content/en/docs/examples/new-product-review.md

 {{< /alert >}}

 ## Discussion
-This change allows "User Generated Content" or UGC onto a platorm.
+This change allows "User Generated Content" or UGC onto a platform.
 UGC can have multi-dimensional impacts.

 Allowing new UGC into a product workflow creates many operational risks that will result during the lifetime of the product, as well as risks that would be infrequent but potentially devastating.
 For instance, a vulnerability in [image processing dependencies](https://imagetragick.com/).